Welcome to Mrs. Egolf's Classroom

-I'm so excited for the this year at CASHS.
-Whether you are taking Welding I, Welding II, Ag Mechanics or Small Engines we are sure to have some fun.
-The great part about taking and teaching an agriculture related course is that there are so many opportunities for hands-on learning.
+I'm so excited about this year at CASHS.
+Whether you are taking Welding I or Ag Mechanics & Technology, we are sure to have some fun.
+The great part about taking and teaching an agricultural related course is that there are so many opportunities for hands-on learning.
 It is my goal for each student to learn something new and to have fun while doing so.
 Hopefully this will be a great year!!!

 Courses that I teach

 Agricultural Mechanics (1 credit): PREREQUISITE: None.
 This year long course is designed for students interested in gaining knowledge and skills in agricultural mechanics.
 The student will gain skills in safe operation and handling of equipment.
 The school agricultural shop will be used by the students to explore skills in carpentry, building construction, electricity, small engines, plumbing, masonry, welding and metal fabrication.
 The course will address guidelines to career opportunities.

 Welding I (0.5 credit): PREREQUISITE: None.
 This course will provide students interested in welding with the opportunity to gain skills in cutting, welding, and fabricating metal.
 Safe operation and functional skills will be taught.
 Stick Electrode, Metal Inert Gas (M.I.G.), plasma cutting and oxy-acetylene welding processes will be covered.
 This is a very hands-on course that keeps students actively engaged while preparing them for both local and corporate careers in welding.